trilitech/tezos-developer-docs/docs/tutorials/dapp/part-1.md

 1. Click on the Disconnect button to test the disconnection, and then reconnect.

-1. List other poke contracts via an indexer.
+### List other poke contracts via an indexer

 Instead of querying heavily the rpc node to search where are located all other similar contracts and retrieve each address, use an indexer. an indexer is a kind of enriched cache API on top of an rpc node.
 On this example, the TZKT indexer is used to find other similar contracts.

 1. You need to install jq to parse the Taqueria json configuration file.
    [Install jq](https://github.com/stedolan/jq)